Kaimātai Koiora Moana

 Marine biologists may do some or all of the following:

-- observe marine plants and animals in their natural environment
+- observe and research marine plants and animals in their natural environment

 - identify, classify and preserve different types of marine life